This World Whisky Day, we bring you a handy guide to the much-loved Scottish spirit…

 The Best Whiskies and Distilleries

-Glenmorangie Single Malt Scotch Whisky originates in the Scottish Highlands where, at the Glenmorangie Distillery, it is distilled in the tallest malt whisky stills in Scotland for a purer spirit, expertly matured in the finest oak casks for great depth, and perfected by the Men of Tain.
+Glenmorangie Single Malt Scotch Whisky originates in the Scottish Highlands where it is distilled in the tallest malt whisky stills in Scotland for a purer spirit, expertly matured in the finest oak casks for great depth, and perfected by the Men of Tain.
 The Distillery was founded in 1843 and is renowned as a pioneer in its field, uniting tradition with innovation.

 Why not try…